Understanding Gold Finger Connectors in PCBs

 Gold Finger Design Example

-• Copper cutting beneath the gold finger helps reduce impedance differences between the gold finger and the signal line, which also aids in ESD protection.
+• Ensure all inner layers beneath the gold finger have copper cutting to reduce impedance differences and aid in ESD protection.

-Bevel Angle and Depth Examples
+Examples of Bevel Angle and Depth

 PCB Image 1